cover image of heirloom roses growing along the sidewalk near SE headquarters in Portland Oregon, the City of Roses.

 So when we learned this natural mood booster is also a known aphrodisiac, we weren’t surprised to discover it contains high levels of indole!
 Like cacao and roses, the scent of jasmine releases serotonin in the brain, the happy chemical responsible for boosting your mood, increasing your sense of well-being and energy, all of which tend to lead to more frequent moments of amorous activities!

 Passionflower is my absolute favorite bloom.
 There, I said it.
 With those vibrant and intoxicating colors and layer upon layer of texture from petal to ovary to stigma, and anther, the visual anatomy make me swoon!
 Although its namesake points towards amorous properties, Passiflora’s medicinal properties promote relaxation and aid in comforting menstruation.
 A few recent studies we read however, do point to alleviated libido in post menopausal women.
 Consider Passiflora a comforting plant and encourage you to brew your lover a steamy mug of passionflower tea to celebrate this fantastic bloom.

 The avocado tree was named ‘Ahuacuatl’ by the Aztecs, roughly translated to ‘testicle tree’ (we’ll never going to look at an avocado tree the same).
 In fact, the Aztecs believed in the sexual power of the avocado so much that they forbid virginal women to leave the house while harvesting avocados!
 Avocados are rich in vitamin E, known to increase the intensity of an orgasm.

 Cacao Trees supply the world with beans that make chocolate.
-Yup, that Valentine’s Day box of chocolates is by no means a coincidence.
+Yup, that heart shaped box of chocolates is by no means a coincidence.
 Italian author and notorious lover, Casanova, mentions drinking unsweetened chocolate throughout his memoirs boasting its unique power to sustain his sexual escapades.
-Cacao contains phenethylamine, a chemical stimulant that helps release serotonin, the same chemical released when we fall in love.
+Cacao contains phenethylamine, a chemical stimulant that helps release serotonin, the same chemical released when falling in love.
 This brilliant bean also contains tryptophan which aids in producing serotonin, a chemical responsible for sexual arousal and elevated mood.